 Conversion technologies are sophisticated processes capable of converting post-recycled

-residual solid waste into renewable energy, green fuels and other beneficial products.
+residual solid waste into renewable energy and fuels as well as other beneficial products.

 The County of Los Angeles is at the forefront of evaluating and promoting these

 advanced technologies.
-For more information, including links to download a copy
+For more information, please visit our

 conversion technology website.

 Visit the Solid Waste Information Management System